Home/Blog/Health Conditions/Disorder & Deficiency/Vitamins B Complex Deficiency: Causes And Symptoms

 • Hair loss

-• Anaemia and cataracts can result from a severe riboflavin deficiency
+• Anaemia and cataracts can result from a severe, long-term riboflavin deficiency [1].

-Vitamin B3 helps in digestion and a healthy appetite, as well as for cell development.
+Vitamin B3 aids in digestion and maintains a healthy appetite, while also supporting cell development.

 Pantothenic acid is required for the production of new coenzymes, proteins, and fats by the body.
-Red blood cells transport pantothenic acid throughout the body, allowing it to be used in a diverse group of energy and metabolism processes.
+Deficiency is extremely rare but has been observed in cases of severe malnutrition.

-Deficiency of pantothenic acid causes symptoms, such as:
+Deficiency of pantothenic acid may cause symptoms, such as:

-• Hands and feet numbness and burning sensations
+• Hands and feet numbness and painful burning sensations (The “burning feet” syndrome)

 • Poor sleep